Get Your BBQ Ready for Summer Grilling

 What needs to be done to get a BBQ grill ready for the barbecue season?

 If your BBQ grill is a propane grill, take off the propane tank, clean it, and inspect it for any damage or wear.
 Check the valve for leaks by sloshing (my high school English teacher would be so proud) soapy water all over the valve while it is on.
 If bubbles appear, turn off the valve and immediately get it fixed or replaced.
-If everything looks good, get the propane tank filled so you are ready for the season.
+If everything looks good, call for Propane Gas Delivery Services and have your residential propane tank refill delivered so you are ready for the season.

 Check the hose that runs between the tank and the BBQ grill for any wear and tear.
 Specifically you are looking for any cracking or holes.
 If you find anything wrong with the hose, replace it immediately.
 To check for leaks, do the soapy water test again.
 Apply soapy water to the length of the hose while the tank is turned on.
 If bubbles appear this means you have a gas leak in the hose and it should be replaced immediately.